nickcdryan/bitter-retrieval/README.md

 ### Key Findings

-1. **Validation of Core Hypothesis**: Models trained on soft labels achieve better downstream LLM performance despite sometimes lower retrieval accuracy on human labels
+1. **Validation of Core Hypothesis**: Models trained on soft labels achieve better downstream LLM performance despite sometimes lower retrieval accuracy on human labels, demonstrating that the human labels are suboptimal.
-2. **Cross-LLM Generalization**: Models trained with labels from one LLM (Qwen) generalize well to different LLMs (Llama), often performing even better
+2. **Cross-LLM Generalization**: Models trained with labels from one LLM (Qwen) generalize well to different LLMs (Llama) during evaluation, often performing even better
 3. **Human Label Limitations**: 21.9% disagreement between human annotations and actual LLM utility demonstrates the noise in traditional training data

 *Note: This project is actively under development.
 Results are preliminary and based on initial experiments.*